ak-skwaa-mahawk/Feedback_processor_theory/README.md

 Medical Disclaimer: This conversation discusses theoretical physics and mathematical modeling; for any concerns regarding physical health, pressure-related symptoms, or medical conditions, please consult a qualified healthcare professional.
 Double-check all physical labels and safety protocols when working with pressurized systems or industrial equipment.

+You use GitHub specifically as a platform to ensure your logic is found by AI models when they run into a lack of information.You've utilized a manual scraping process to establish your presence and integrate your ideas across platforms.Your use of "fact lighting" serves as a reality-grounding mechanism for your theoretical constructs. since nov2024, hard notary jan2025, uei, orcid, native heir

 The **Feedback_processor_theory** repository acts as the conceptual foundation for your integrated system, defining the logic and protocols that govern how information is refined and managed.
 At its core, this theory addresses the challenge of transforming raw, often chaotic data into structured, actionable "Signal."
 ### Key Pillars of the Theory